 The process to get dental implants requires many visits to your dentist office and lots of patience.
 From start to finish, it could take up to a year to have your final dental restorations placed.
-How long it will take is dependent on many factors like how many implants you need placed, they type of restoration you are getting, if you need a bone graft, and if you need other preparatory treatments.
+How long it will take is dependent on many factors like how many implants you need to be placed, the type of restoration you are getting, if you need a bone graft, and if you need other preparatory treatments.

 Despite the amount of time it takes, dental implants are still worth the wait since they are the only replacement option that will function like natural teeth.
 Below is a breakdown of what to expect at each step in the dental implant process.